About Us

 Dean Osamu Kaneko

-We look forward to your continued support and cooperation in our research and education.
+We humbly ask for your continued support and cooperation in our research, educational activities, and international contributions.

 History